Overview and scrutiny

-Overview and Scrutiny is vital to the work of Leicester City Council and its partners.
-It helps to develop policy, improve the performance of the Council, and hold the City Mayor and Executive to account for their decisions.
+The overview and scrutiny function is vital to our work, as it helps us develop policies, improve our performance and hold the City Mayor and Executive to account for their decisions.